Large group holiday house near Inverness, Scotland

-East Cottage - the Ghillie's stone cottage on the estate sleeps 4-5 people in 2 bedrooms.
+East Cottage - the Ghillie's stone cottage on the estate sleeps up to eight people in four bedrooms.
 The cottage has recently been modernised and comprises 2 twin bedrooms, bathroom, sitting room and large modern, well equipped kitchen with dishwasher etc. The cottage has full oil-fired central heating and is attached to the Stalker’s cottage which is occupied by the Estate’s stalker and his wife who acts as housekeeper for the Lodge.

-Please find additional self-catering cottages and other holiday accommodation in Scotland by using the menus on the left, or read more about the wonderful places that you could visit in Scotland
+Please find additional self-catering cottages and other holiday accommodation in Scotland by using Search - top right, or read more about the wonderful places that you could visit in Scotland

 - Large pet-friendly holiday lets in Scotland